davidkpiano/rrf-docs/model_actions.md

 - The `model` path can be as deep as you want.
 E.g. `actions.change('user.phones[0].type', 'home')`

 ## `actions.reset(model)`
-Returns an action object that, when handled by a `modelReducer`, changes the value of the respective model to its initial value.
+Returns an action that, when handled by a `modelReducer`, changes the value of the respective model to its initial value.

 **Arguments**
 - `model` _(String)_: the model whose value will be reset to its initial value.